Prep Time:15 minutes |

 1 stalk celery, diced

-6 cups chicken or turkey broth (low-sodium if canned)
+6 cups homemade chicken broth (or low-sodium if canned)

 1 cup chopped cooked turkey or chicken